 - 1 tsp. chili powder

-- 1 large yellow onion diced
+- 1 medium yellow onion, diced

-- 4 cloves garlic crushed or minced
+- 4 cloves garlic, crushed or minced

 - 4-6 cups chicken or vegetable broth